abuiles/drafts/xdr-tutorial/xdr.md

 };
 ```

-The following implements the `enum` above in golang, notice how we use
+The following implements the `enum` above in `golang`, notice how we use
 the interface `Enum` define in the `XDR` library to force validation
 at encode and decode time.